 On the Job Marketing: Speaking the Language of Business

 In this session Betsy addresses the many ways in which lawyers can better display their legal skills, good judgment and business acumen in the context of their work: as advocates and negotiators, as writers and speakers, and as listeners and advisors.
-She demonstrates the crucial importance of speaking the client’s language, understanding the client’s business and the industry and markets in which the client competes and frequently demonstrating as much–to clients, colleagues and other professionals– in conversation, conference calls, memos, emails and other work product.
+She addresses the crucial importance of speaking the client’s language, understanding the client’s business and the industry and markets in which the client competes and frequently demonstrating as much—to clients, colleagues and other professionals– -in conversation, conference calls, memos, emails and other work product.

 Participants will learn how to build efficient systems for monitoring business and legal news and commentary to enhance the quality of their legal work, inform their professional communications and assure that their work reflects an integrated understanding of both legal and business concerns.
 (This topic is addressed in depth in the Social Media Tutorial and Social Media Boot Camp described above.)
+The workshop includes a case-based exercise featuring a pair of lawyers struggling to prepare for an imminent meeting with their new client, having failed to invite the sector-specialized colleague whose industry knowledge won the new business.

 In Demand and Indispensable: Effective Internal Self-Promotion